fishi0x01/fishi0x01.github.io/_posts/2019-01-06-Jenkins-As-Code-Part-1.md

 #### Job Interface
 A job interface describes the job in the Jenkins UI.
+Deep down a job interface is xml code on the Jenkins master instance, usually found at `${JENKINS_HOME}/jobs`.
 We use a job interface to declare input parameters and to trigger the job.
 Preferably, a job interface is created using the Jenkins [jobDSL plugin][jobdsl-plugin].
 When a job is triggered it loads the pipeline definition.